-Zigong said: “What if far-reaching policies were implemented among the people that benefited the masses?
+Zigong said: “What about someone who acts generously towards the people and benefits the masses?
 Could that be described as goodness?”
-Confucius said: “Such an action labeled as goodness could almost be described as perfection.
-Even Yao and Shun would not be able to match it!
-Good people help others get on their feet before themselves and empower them to achieve their goals before they achieve their own.
-When good examples can be followed in your immediate vicinity, it can be said that you are on the right track to goodness.”
+Confucius said: “Why stop at calling it goodness?
+It could be defined as perfection.
+Even Yao and Shun wouldn’t be able to match it!
+Good people help others get on their feet while establishing their own career; they help others to achieve their goals while achieving their own objectives.
+By standing in other people’s shoes, it can be said that they’re on the right track to goodness.”

 Confucius said: “How majestic was the manner in which Shun and Yu ruled over the empire but treated none of it as their own.”

 Shun ruled his empire with only five ministers.
 King Wu of Zhou said: “I have ten able ministers to keep everything in order.”
 Confucius said: “Talented people are hard to find: are they not?
 The times of Yao and Shun were said to be rich in talent, but King Wu was only able to find nine such men because one of his ministers was a woman.
 Although the Zhou controlled over two-thirds of the empire, it still served the Shang.
 You can truly say that the virtue of the Zhou was supreme.”